Godzilla: King of the Monsters (2019 film): Plot

-Five years after the revelation of monsters, called "Titans", (Note: As depicted in Godzilla (2014)) Dr. Emma Russell, a paleobiologist working for the Titan-studying organisation Monarch, and her daughter Madison witness the birth of a giant larva named Mothra.
-Emma calms Mothra with the "Orca", a device that emits frequencies to attract or alter Titan behaviour.
-A group of eco-terrorists, led by former British Army Colonel Alan Jonah, attacks the base and abducts Emma and Madison.
-At the same time, Mothra flees and pupates under a nearby waterfall.
+Five years after the revelation of giant monsters, called "Titans", (Note: As depicted in Godzilla (2014)) Dr. Emma Russell, a paleobiologist working for the Titan-studying organization Monarch, and her daughter Madison witness the birth of a giant larva named Mothra.
+Emma calms Mothra with the "Orca", a device that emits bioacoustic frequencies to attract Titans or alter their behavior.
+A group of eco-terrorists, led by former British Army Colonel Alan Jonah, attacks the base and abducts Emma and Madison, while Mothra flees and pupates under a nearby waterfall.

 Monarch scientists Dr. Ishirō Serizawa and Vivienne Graham approach former employee Dr. Mark Russell, Emma's ex-husband and Madison's father, to help track them down.
-Mark is initially reluctant due to his hatred toward Godzilla, whom he blames for his son Andrew's death in San Francisco, (Note: Likely while Godzilla was engaged in a fight with the MUTOs as depicted in Godzilla (2014)) but eventually agrees.
+Mark is initially reluctant due to his hatred toward Godzilla, whom he blames for his son Andrew's death in San Francisco, (Note: It is presumed that Andrew died while Godzilla fought the MUTOs in Godzilla (2014)) but eventually agrees.
 The Monarch team follows Godzilla to Antarctica, where Jonah plans to free a three-headed Titan codenamed "Monster Zero".
-Emma frees and awakens Monster Zero, who shows hostility and slaughters Monarch's Team, battles Godzilla, and flies off.
+Emma frees and awakens Monster Zero, which kills Graham and other members of Monarch's team, battles Godzilla, and flies off.
 The Monarch team realizes that Emma is working with the terrorists.
-From a bunker, Emma contacts Monarch, arguing that the Titans must be awakened to heal Earth from the human impact on the environment, pointing to Monarch research indicating that Titans can terraform and replenish ecosystems using their radiation.
+From a bunker, Emma contacts Monarch, arguing that the Titans must all be awakened to heal Earth from the human impact on the environment, pointing to Monarch research indicating that Titans can terraform and replenish ecosystems using their radiation.

 Conflicted, Madison begs her mother to reconsider, but Emma awakens Rodan in Mexico, who is lured toward Monster Zero.
-After Monster Zero defeats Rodan, just before he can catch the Monarch team in their plane, Godzilla ambushes him, severing his left head.
-During the fight, the U.S. military launches a prototype weapon called the "Oxygen Destroyer", which seemingly kills Godzilla, but leaves Monster Zero unaffected, who regrows his lost head and awakens the other dormant Titans worldwide; Rodan, who survived, submits to his rule.
-Serizawa chides Mark that he has gotten his wish.
+Monster Zero defeats Rodan and pursues the Monarch team, but Godzilla ambushes him, severing his left head.
+During the fight, the U.S. military launches a prototype weapon called the "Oxygen Destroyer", which seemingly kills Godzilla, but does not affect Monster Zero, who regrows his lost head and awakens the other dormant Titans worldwide; Rodan, who survived, submits to his rule.
 Horrified and disillusioned, Madison disowns Emma.